Cruising Q & A

 What type dinghy do you recommend?

 I find a rigid dinghy powered by oars is the most practical.
 Inflatable dinghies with powerful motors are fast and the dinghy takes up less space when stowed deflated, but they are a prime target for thieves and are easy to vandalize.
 I saw one dinghy flat on the beach in the islands sliced end to end by a local boy who thought it a great joke.
-I'd say it's a poor choice to have a dinghy that can be destroyed in 5 seconds by nothing more than a kid with a bad attitude and a pocket knife.
+For me it's a poor choice to have a dinghy that can be destroyed in 5 seconds by nothing more than a kid with a bad attitude and a pocket knife.
 They also do not stand up well to chafe and are expensive and hard to replace in a far away port.
 And after all, let's not lose sight of why we are sailing instead of motorboating; inflatable go-fast dinghies with big motors are much closer to the mentality of jet-skiers and speedboats than they are to cruising under sail.
 I realize it's a lost battle though, so you'll just have to decide for yourself if you need to join the 90% group of cruisers who annoy the hell out of the other 10% who seek a tranquil anchorage.
-I built my 6 1/2-foot pram out of 1/4-inch plywood and a single layer of epoxy/fiberglass for light weight.
+In Hong Kong I built my first 6 1/2-foot pram out of 1/4-inch plywood and a single layer of epoxy/fiberglass for light weight.

 In 2014 I designed the Atom 6 and 6.5 dinghy - a stitch and glue plywood and epoxy resin/fiberglass pram.
 An article with instructions on how to build it with full-size patterns available is at the link below: